-Surveys have suggested that anywhere between 66% and 93% of Americans (depending on the poll) would appreciate having GMOs clearly labeled on their food.
+Surveys suggest that anywhere between 66% and 93% of Americans (depending on the poll) would appreciate clear GMO labels on food.

 The labeling method specified under Act 120 is unquestionably clear.
 Customers can readily see if their favorite foods contain GMOs or not—before they even buy the product.
-Visiting a website or calling a toll-free number would be a hassle in the grocery store, and even QR codes are not without drawbacks.
-Polling shows that about 40% of Americans don’t have phones that can read QR codes, and even those who do don’t necessarily take advantage of the technology.
+Visiting a website or calling a toll-free number would be a hassle in the grocery store.
+Even QR codes are not without drawbacks.
+Polling shows that about 40% of Americans don’t have phones that can read QR codes.
+Even those who do don’t necessarily take advantage of the technology.
 Furthermore, a QR code must lie flat and be fairly large for successful scanning, making them practically unusable on some items.